Gravel Driveway Repair & Installation

-We have installed, graded and compacted many gravel driveways, and the transformation from the pothole ridden, grass in the middle, ruts like the grand canyon driveway, to the newly graded, compacted, and user friendly one puts a smile on our face every time.
-If you have these issues, contact us today for a free estimate.
-We would like to put a smile on your face as well.
+We have installed, graded and compacted many gravel driveways, and the transformation puts a smile on our face every time.
+Many Des Moines driveway companies focus on asphalt or concrete for the higher prices, but we love working on gravel driveways and specialize in them.
+If you have a need for a gravel driveway repair or installation, contact us today for a free estimate.
+We would love the opportunity to put a smile on your face as well.

 About this Process

 There are a couple ways you can build a gravel driveway.
 First, the cheapest option, is to just add some gravel on top and smooth it out.
 This is how many driveway contractors around Des Moines prefer to do business.
 Because of the difference in price, many homeowners opt for this method without realizing what they’re missing.

 The best, and right way, is to excavate down to solid ground and compact it flat.
 Then add a base layer of larger stone, such as 3 inch limestone, and compact it.
 A second layer of 1.5 inch gravel mixed with fine gravel goes on top of the base layer and gets compacted again.
 This is a much more durable gravel driveway that will withstand the years better, and save on future repairs.